vaskocuturilo/SecurityGoJava/README.md

 ##

-The demo project for Security and JWT auth is working with Golang and Java.
+The demo project for Security and JWT auth uses Golang and Java.

 ### This project was created to demonstrate how to work with the Security.